 The Union Leadership and Activism (ULA) program is an innovative limited-residency track for our master’s degree in Labor Studies at the University of Massachusetts, Amherst.
 Designed for union officers, staff, and activists who work full-time, courses are offered during ten-day residencies in January and July.
+(Click here for information about the ULA program designed especially for educators.)
 Participants enroll in two courses in each residency and complete writing assignments upon returning home.
 Their degree can be completed in two and a half years.
 Join other labor leaders, staff and activists in camaraderie and solidarity to explore the labor movement — where we’ve been, where we are today, and where we need to be.

 For over fifty years, we have built one of the premiere graduate programs in Labor Studies in the United States.
 With a near 100% placement record, our graduates join over 1,000 alumni in key position in the labor movement and other social justice organizations.